Split Pea Soup – Erbsensuppe

-Split Pea Soup is called Erbsensuppe in Germany.
+The Split Pea Soup Recipe makes a traditional simple meal in Germany.
 This recipe serves about 8 people.

 - 454 g (1 lb) of dried split green peas